open-telemetry/oteps/text/0202-events-and-logs-api.md

 Here are a few situations that require recording of Events, there will be more.

 - RUM events (Client-side instrumentation)
+  - Standalone events not associated with a span, such as errors, user interaction events and web vitals.
 - Recording kubernetes events
 - Recording eBPF events
 - Collector Entity events [link](https://docs.google.com/document/d/1Tg18sIck3Nakxtd3TFFcIjrmRO_0GLMdHXylVqBQmJA/edit)
 - Few other event systems described in [example mappings](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/logs/data-model.md#appendix-a-example-mappings) in the data model.

+### Alternatives considered for modeling Events in Client-side instrumentation

+For client-side instrumentation, it was suggested initially that we use 0-duration spans to represent Events to get the benefit of Spans providing causality.
+For example, Splunk's RUM sdk for Android implements [Events using 0-duration span](https://github.com/signalfx/splunk-otel-android/blob/main/splunk-otel-android/src/main/java/com/splunk/rum/SplunkRum.java#L213).
+However, 0-duration spans are confusing and not consistent with the standalone Events in other domains which are represented using `LogRecord`s.
+Hence, for consistency reasons it will be good to use `LogRecord`s for standalone Events everywhere.
+To address the requirement of modeling causality between Events, we can use wrapper spans linked to the `LogRecord`s.
+See the section on `Causality on Events` below.

 ## Can the current Log API interfaces be used for events?